Bell Ringers' Guild

 How much strength will I need to pull on the rope?

 Only average strength and health are needed.
-Our bells are considered to be fairly light and a child from the age of 12 or 13 would be able to learn to ring the lighter ones quite easily.
+Our bells are considered to be fairly light and a child from the age of 12 or 13 would be able to learn to ring the lighter bells quite easily.
 It’s more about technique than strength.
 Very heavy bells at cathedrals sometimes require more strength.
 However our bells are very manageable and there is no sex discrimination or upper age limit, but you need to be able to climb the 42 steps up to the ringing room.
-All good exercise.

 How much time will I have to devote to ringing?